-This second edition of EGC's policy document (published on 1 April 2022 and amended on 1 February 2023) evolved from the Club's original Child Protection Policy, Procedures and Guidance (CPP&G) issued in December 21.
+This second edition of EGC's policy document evolved from the Club's original Child Protection Policy, Procedures and Guidance (CPP&G) issued in Dec 21.

-The most significant change in the second edition has been a realignment of the document to recognise and emphasise that the Club's day-to-day primary welfare goal is Safeguarding; this is the same expectation placed on its entire membership.
+The most significant change has been a realignment of the document to recognise and emphasise that the Club's day-to-day primary welfare goal is Safeguarding; this is the same expectation placed on its entire membership.
 In acknowledgment of this repositioning, the document is now entitled Safeguarding & Protection - Policy, Guidance & Procedures (S&PPG&P).